PripatOnGit/PripatOnGit/README.md

 # Priyanka Patil
 ## Full-Stack developer | Passionate about cutting-edge technologies | Ex-Infosys.

-I am graduated in Bachelors in Engineering (Computer Engineering) from Mumbai University In 2014.
+Bachelors in Engineering (Computer Engineering) from Mumbai University-2014.

 Later, worked with India's one of the top MNC Infosys,India for almost 2 years.
 After rigorous training in Java/Database/Web Technologies at Infosys,Mysore I got located in Hyderabad for Projects.
 Primerily worked on Web Developement and Java.